DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 ***  (Not necessary to MEMORIZE for CCNA) ***

-There are some KEY BENEFITS to split-MAC ARCHITECTURE
+There are some key benefits to split-MAC architecture

 - SCALABILITY
     - With a WLC (or multiple) it’s simpler to build and support a network with thousands of APs